 Heat the pan.
 Add oil to a large skillet and set it over medium-high heat.
 When the oil looks shimmery (or just starts to smoke lightly), you’re ready to sear.

 Sear the beef.
 Add the beef in a single layer and brown it on both sides.
 Work in batches so the beef sears instead of steaming.
+Once the beef is seared, lower to medium heat.
 Transfer to a bowl and set aside.

 Cook the onion and mushrooms.
-Sauté the onion until soft, then add the mushrooms and cook until they release their moisture and turn golden.
+Sauté the onion until soft, then add the mushrooms and cook until they release their moisture and turn a deep golden brown.

 Sprinkle the flour over the mushrooms and stir for about a minute.
 This cooks out the raw flour taste and helps the sauce turn silky and thick.

 Make the sauce.
 Slowly whisk in the beef stock and Dijon mustard, scraping up any browned bits from the bottom of the pan.
-Let it simmer until it starts to thicken.
+Let the stroganoff sauce simmer until it starts to thicken.

 Make it creamy.
 Stir in the heavy cream, sour cream, soy sauce, salt, and black pepper.
 Keep it at a gentle simmer (not a hard boil) and cook uncovered for about 3 minutes until smooth.